×

 How much is Alberta losing by not regulating online betting & gambling?

 At the time of writing, the AGLC had not released it 2022/23 report.
 We only get a little insight from their 21/22 report to gain an understanding of the context about the current legal online gambling market in Alberta.
-Hopefully, when the next report arrives, it will provide more transparency into their online gambling revenues, as the 21/22 report only outlined net sales or wagers placed.
-This wagers figure for Alberta online casino and sports betting verticals was just $120 million, which is very low and somewhat concerning for a province with nearly 5 million people.
-Perhaps it's indicative of just how few Albertans use the PlayAlberta website, given that the actual income derived from this "handle" was likely in the low double-digit millions of dollars at best.
+Hopefully, when the next report arrives, it will provide more transparency into their online gambling revenues, as the 21/22 report only outlined net sales.
+This net sales figure for Alberta online casino and sports betting verticals was just $120 million, which is very low and somewhat concerning for a province with nearly 5 million people.
+Perhaps it's indicative of just how few Albertans use the PlayAlberta website, especially for sports betting.
 The AGLC did not report the number of Albertans that use its PlayAlberta website.

 If the western-most Prairie Province could replicate, or plug into the iGaming Ontario platform for its residents, we conservatively estimate that Alberta betting sites and online casinos would have in the region of 470,000 player accounts.
 We are confident that the vast majority of this figure already exist as "grey market" gaming accounts that are currently in use in Alberta.
 These could be easily migrated to the "legal" operations of iGaming Ontario, as most of the key "grey market" brands are also licensed there.